Can Everyone Be Successful in Starting Their Business?

 Hey Max, first off, kudos for taking a dip in entrepreneurship when you couldn’t find a job you like.

-Misconception of Failure
+The Misconception of Failure

 Before I get to your question, I want to address your comment about failing.

 Because as far as I’m concerned, closing down your business doesn’t mean that you failed.
-It merely meant that you had to close it down because it didn’t achieve your desired results in your desired time frame (a year).
+It merely meant that you had to close it down because it didn’t achieve your desired results in your specified time frame (a year).

-Many people have a misconception that failure means the inability to achieve X results in Y period.
+Many people have this misconception that failure means the inability to achieve X results in Y period.
 That’s not true though.
 True failure only happens when you give up on your goals and dreams prematurely.

 Example: My Fears of Failing Before Starting My Business

-What if I fail?
-What am I to do then? were questions that circled in my mind.
+“What if I fail?
+What would I do then?” were questions that circled in my mind.

 Interestingly, these questions drew blanks, for I genuinely could not think of anything I would want to do other than to be in the personal development field, work on my personal development business, and help others grow.